 What’s not so good then?
 The left and right bumpers are much click-ier now, meaning you’ve got to exert more pressure to press one.
 On the flipside, the shoulder bumpers take up more real estate than LB/RB did before, making it easier to slide a finger onto one as needed.
 The redesigned analog sticks are more of a problem; the thumb grips on the top of each one are considerably smaller than they were before, to the chagrin of fat-fingered gamers across the world.

 The Xbox One OS highlights the power of the new hardware within.
 Switching from a game to an app or TV then back to the game is quick and seamless; the screen simply fades out and then immediately fades back in.
 The last three apps used are kept in active memory, though the load time on most apps launching fresh is negligible, measured in seconds.
-Some games – Dead Rising 3 for example – took longer than expected to launch, but every game plays silky smooth once you’re in.
-No slowdown, no texture pop, nothing.

 The Xbox One OS highlights the power of the new hardware within.